Avalon SANE 24-hour Response Line: 902 425 0122

 Avalon SANE admin office (8:30am – 4:30pm, M-F): 902 422 6503

-Some victims/survivors of a sexual assault want to ensure their physical and medical well-being after an immediate sexual assault.
-The Avalon Sexual Assault Nurse Examiner (SANE) program provides this care while ensuring that the victim/survivor’s wants are respected.
+Some individuals want to ensure their physical and medical well-being after an immediate sexual assault.
+The Avalon Sexual Assault Nurse Examiner (SANE) program provides this care while ensuring that the individual’s wants are respected.

 A SANE is a registered nurse who has advanced training and education in forensic examinations of sexual assault victims.
 The Avalon SANE program provides medical examination and forensic evidence collection in the emergency departments of the IWK Health Centre, QEII Health Sciences Centre, Dartmouth General Hospital and Cobequid Community Health Centre.

 - SANE is available 24 hours a day, seven days a week.